julianthome/autorex/README.md

 do not necessarily contain the newest changes that are available in the repository.
 The maven releases are kept in sync with the tagged [releases](https://github.com/julianthome/autorex/releases).
+The API documentation for every release is available.
+[here](http://www.javadoc.io/doc/com.github.julianthome/autorex).
+However,
-The API documentation for every release is avalable [here](http://www.javadoc.io/doc/com.github.julianthome/autorex).
-However, the content of this documentation, in particular the code examples and usage scenarios, is always aligned with the master branch of this repository.
+the content of this documentation, in particular the code examples and usage scenarios, is always aligned with the master branch of this repository.
 Hence,